 The table illustrates the success of the Board in refreshing its membership.

 The Board is well balanced both in its skill sets and in the domicile of its members.
-Of the Executive Directors, Andrew Prelea is resident in Romania, Andrew Hall and Paul Fletcher in the UK.
+Of the Executive Directors, Andrew Prelea is resident in Romania and Paul Fletcher in the UK.
 All the Non-Executive Directors reside in the UK.

 Non-executive Directors are committed to devote 3 days per month to the Company.
 Executive Directors devote substantially the whole of their time to the Company.